Lash LaRue: Personal life

-For a time he was married to Reno Browne, a B-western actress, who together with Dale Evans was one of only two Western actresses ever to have their own comic book fashioned after her character.
+For a time he was married to Reno Browne, a B-Western film actress, who together with Dale Evans was one of only two Western actresses ever to have their own comic book fashioned after their characters.
 He later married Barbra Fuller, a radio, film and television actress.
-Their marriage lasted around 15 months; they wed February 23, 1951 in Yuma, Arizona, and divorced June 2, 1952.
+Their marriage lasted 14 months; they wed February 23, 1951 in Yuma, Arizona, and divorced June 2, 1952.
 They had no children but did have a godchild, child actor J.P.
 Sloane, the son of "Television's Singing Troubadour" Jimmie Jackson and "Television's Hollywood Hostess" Anita Coleman.